mizmay/standalone_web_maps_foss4g2025/workshop/step-02.md

 3. **Run the query**: Click the "Run" button (or press Ctrl+Enter)

-4. **Wait for results**: The query will execute and display the trail data on the map
+4. **Wait for results**: Once the query executes, press the magnifying glass icon to display the trail data on the map

 5. **Verify the data**: You should see the Te Ara Hura trail network displayed on Waiheke Island